PGA Championship Betting Guide VA

 - Rory McIlroy +800

 Sportsbooks pair off golfers into head-to-head matchups, and you get to pick which golfer you think will score lowest.
-For those looking for a parallel from team-based sports betting, this is the one.
+For those looking for a parallel from team sports betting, this is the one.
 Odds are listed just like a moneyline bet with negative odds for favorites and positive numbers for underdogs.
+For example:

 - Tiger Woods -140